AsunaMasuda/YayPlan/README.md

 - to be updated

 ### Images
-- People vector created by [pikisuperstar - www.freepik.com](https://www.freepik.com/free-photos-vectors/people)
+- The images used in the top page are created by [pikisuperstar - www.freepik.com](https://www.freepik.com/free-photos-vectors/people)

 ### API
 - to be updated